sevinchboltakova03-dev/Data-Analytics-Portfolio/SQL/Customer-Churn-Analysis/README.md

 ## Project Overview

-This project focuses on analyzing customer churn data to identify patterns behind customer loss and understand factors that influence customer retention.
+This project analyzes customer churn data to identify patterns behind customer loss and understand the factors that influence customer retention.

-The main objective of this analysis is to answer key business questions:
+The main goal of this analysis is to answer important business questions:

 - How many customers are leaving the company?
-- Which customer segments have the highest churn rates?
+- Which customer groups have the highest churn rates?
 - What factors are associated with customer churn?
-- How can businesses improve customer retention?
+- What actions can help improve customer retention?

-This project demonstrates how SQL can be used to explore customer data, calculate churn metrics, and generate actionable business insights.
+This project demonstrates how SQL can be used to explore customer data, calculate churn metrics, and generate business insights that support data-driven decisions.

 ---

 ## Dataset

 **Dataset:** Telco Customer Churn Dataset
+**Source:** IBM Telco Customer Churn Dataset

-The dataset contains customer information from a telecommunications company, including:
+The dataset contains customer-level information from a telecommunications company, including:

 - Customer demographics
 - Service subscriptions